|Type of tour:||Guided|

 |End city:||Amsterdam, Holland|

-This tour offers an attractive combination of towns and countryside in Holland.
+This bicycle tour in the Netherlands offers an attractive combination of towns and countryside.
 It starts with a sailing trip right across the centre of Amsterdam.

 Learn more about guided tours.